Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 03:08:42

 He casts, another spell does this healing lights surrounds her and she hops back up to her feet, as Giddy is the day.
 She became a priestess See, that's not sure back.
 She's just little late, Well trials and tribulations, young.
-Knowing that's not expect us to go through them.
-Grayson, what were you doing over here?
+Knowing that's not expect us to go through them. [[Grayson]], what were you doing over here?

 03:09:05